craigstjean/typescript-dojo-sample/README.md

 > Sample project to demonstrate Dojo with TypeScript using typings from
 > https://github.com/borisyankov/DefinitelyTyped/tree/master/dojo

+## Warning

+This sample is significantly out of date.
+The current typings are being updated and this will be updated afterwards.

 ## Comments

 This is just a sample to show how to setup a project using Dojo and TypeScript.
 Common things, such as header